-Last Eden on Earth, Raja Ampat is an iconic gem of Indonesia’s natural wonderland.
-Embarking on a cruise in this paradise provides a thrilling experience among thriving biodiversity and mind-blowing landscapes.
+Last Eden on Earth, West Papua is an iconic gem of Indonesia’s natural wonderland.
+Embarking on a Raja Ampat cruise in this paradise provides a thrilling experience among thriving biodiversity and mind-blowing landscapes.
 Reconnect with the original virgin world and make the time stand still.

 Raja Ampat – The Four Kings – is located on the Northwest side of West Papua.
 Sitting astride the Equator, the archipelago encompasses 1500 islands stretching over 46.000 km2.
 Compared to a resort sojourn, cruising the area aboard an elegant Phinisi is the best way to appreciate the sumptuousness of this far flung paradise.